...

 Stop 5.04: Camping at Raichōsawa Camping Ground (雷鳥沢キャンプ場)

-For those who love camping, how about bringing your own tent and camping at Raichōsawa Camping Ground?
+For those who love camping, consider bringing your own tent and camping at Raichōsawa Camping Ground.

 Whilst you have to bring your own food, so you don’t starve during the time you spend at the campground, it will definitely be an unforgettable experience!